 Rob Mundle corrects the record in his book Bligh Master Mariner.
 The book covers Bligh’s entire career including his voyage with Cook when Cook was killed in Hawaii and the second mutiny when Macarthur and the Rum Corps overthrew him as governor of New South Wales in 1808.
 But the longboat journey two decades earlier is the most fascinating chapter and his single finest achievement.
-Lieutenant William Bligh set off from Spithead in 1787, shortly after the First Fleet also headed for the South Pacific.
+Lieutenant William Bligh and the Bounty set off from Spithead in 1787, shortly after the First Fleet also headed for the South Pacific.
 Bligh’s mission was different from Arthur Phillip’s.
 He was to head to Tahiti and take breadfruit plants for propagation in British colonies in the Caribbean.
 Fletcher Christian was his friend from Isle of Man days and had sailed with him on previous voyages.

 On the day before the mutiny, Bligh conducted an inquisition over stolen coconuts and accused Christian of the crime.
 At 6am the following morning, April 28, 1789, Christian was supposed to be officer-of-the-watch but instead was orchestrating piracy.
 He grabbed a cutlass and seized Bligh while he slept.
 Mutineers assailed the other officers and within minutes had control of the ship.
 Initially the 19 loyalists, mostly officers, were assigned to a 5m unseaworthy jollyboat while 25 mutineers remained on board.
 After Bligh complained, Christian allowed them to take the larger launch.
-They had bread, wine and rum and a quadrant and compass for navigation but no firearms.
+They had bread, wine and rum plus a quadrant and compass for navigation but no firearms.
 The Bounty crew threw the breadfruit overboard and set off for Tahiti while the launch sailed to nearby Tofua, 50km away.

-They spent four days on the island gathering meagre supplies.
-They were attacked by 200 islanders and one sailor John Norton was killed, remarkably the only death in the entire survival mission.
+Bligh’s men spent four days on the island gathering meagre supplies.
+They were attacked by 200 islanders and sailor John Norton was killed, remarkably the only death in the entire survival mission.
 The rest crowded onto the boat and set sail for New Holland to find more supplies.
 The new settlement at Botany Bay was tantalisingly out of reach due to prevailing winds.
 Instead they set a course for the Dutch VOC settlement at Koupang on Timor – 6600km from Tofua.
 What followed in the next 47 days was one of the great all-time survival stories.

-They almost came to grief on the first night as a succession of monster waves flooded the craft.
+They almost came to grief on the first night as monster waves flooded the craft.
 Those not sailing were bailing water out while every time the launch surfed down a wave, there was the danger of nose-diving and submerging.
 The storm raged 48 hours while the saturated men suffered cold and fatigue.
 Bligh lifted spirits as he apportioned out a teaspoon of rum each day and there was further cheer on May 4 when they spotted the first of the Fijian islands, inspiring confidence in Bligh’s dead reckoning.

 They narrowly avoided coral reefs and two large sailing canoes – deciding not to make contact or land without arms, given their Tofua troubles.
 Another storm allowed them to replenish rainwater supplies but they were in pain from forced confinement.
 “We were constantly wet, after a few hours sleep we could scarcely move,” Bligh wrote.
 They erected a “weather cloth” of canvas and rope to create a 25cm-high curtain that kept water out, possibly saving their lives in a huge storm that very night.
-The white-knuckle ride would continue to the end.
+The white-knuckle ride continued to the end.

 Finally the weather improved but Bligh cut the rations to 20g of bread for breakfast and dinner and none for supper.
 A day later matters improved when they caught a noddy by hand and its entrails were divided 18 ways using salt water for sauce.
 They caught a second with the added bonus of flying fish and squid in its belly.
 The presence of birds suggested land and they also saw tree branches in the water.